Vinnie Pasquantino Player Props: Royals vs. Orioles

 Orioles Pitching Rankings

-- The Orioles pitching staff is eighth in MLB with a collective 9.5 strikeouts per nine innings.
+- The 9.5 strikeouts per nine innings compiled by the Orioles pitching staff ranks eighth in MLB.

-- The Orioles have a 4.23 team ERA that ranks 14th among all league pitching staffs.
+- The Orioles' 4.32 team ERA ranks 15th across all MLB pitching staffs.

-- Orioles pitchers combine to rank 11th in baseball in home runs surrendered (30 total, 1.1 per game).
+- The Orioles rank 16th in baseball in home runs surrendered (34 total, 1.2 per game).

-- Wells makes the start for the Orioles, his fifth of the season.
-He is 1-1 with a 2.79 ERA and 23 strikeouts in 29 2/3 innings pitched.
+- Gibson (4-0) gets the starting nod for the Orioles in his seventh start of the season.
+He's put together a 3.93 ERA in 34 1/3 innings pitched, with 27 strikeouts.

-- In his most recent outing on Wednesday against the Boston Red Sox, the righty tossed 5 2/3 innings, giving up two earned runs while surrendering four hits.
+- The righty last pitched on Thursday against the Detroit Tigers, when he threw 4 1/3 innings, allowing three earned runs while giving up eight hits.

 © 2023 Data Skrive.
 All rights reserved.